White Storks of Geloi Reserve | Sicily, Italy

 “Protection of free-living wildlife and their habitats, and the preservation of species diversity, is a generational sponsorship obligation.”

-- Geloi Nature Private Reserve.
+- Geloi Private Nature Reserve.

 As I mentioned in my Greater Flamingo Blog (Link), when I first started planning my birthday/birding celebration to Italy, it was to photograph wildlife.
 My guide Mauro Riva and I first thought the Dolomite region would be good, until we realized there would still be a lot of snow, so we changed it to Sicily and to birds.